ashwinikore15/Automation1/README.md

 # Automation1
-I want to push my code
+I want to push my code and save all python important notes